JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 	- DHCP Snooping:
 		- What?
 			- DHCP Snooping is a security feature that acts as a filter for DHCP messages.
 It monitors DHCP traffic on the network and ensures that only trusted DHCP servers can provide IP addresses to clients

 		- How?
 			- When enabled, DHCP Snooping ensures that only trusted ports (where DHCP servers are located) can send DHCP offers.
+Untrusted ports (where clients are connected) will block any DHCP offers from unauthorized servers

+		- Benefits:
+			- Block unauthorized DHCP servers
+			- Prevents DHCP spoofing attacks
+	-